thirdtruck/sweet-turnips/JOURNAL.md

 Dabbling in refactoring tonight.
 Wanted to see how much trouble it would be to extract a library with common functionality, at least on the purely technical part.
 Wasn't hard at all!
 I'm hoping that I can speed up build times by moving more code into the crate so that it doesn't have to be recompiled every time.

 Time to practice my Rust traits, too.

+Hmm. `config` seemed like a promising place to start but it goes deeper into trait management than I want to tackle right now (here just past 10pm).
+I think I need to listen to my gut and try making a _different_ game and let that guide my refactoring decisions.

+Okay, let's commit to having a _fixed_ sprite set.
+I can at least extract that part.